rjaraq-netizen/Project_R-D/README.md

 ---

 ## Motivation
-Understanding how firm-level innovation translates into international market presence is central to policies on competitiveness, industrial upgrading, and global value chain participation.
+Understanding how sector level innovation translates into international market presence is central to policies on competitiveness, industrial upgrading, and global value chain participation.

 However, available microdata is often fragmented across statistical offices, trade registries, patent offices, and administrative sources.